-After we returned to Idaho, I got a recommendation from another nurse friend for a surgeon to do the port.
-I have another endocrinologist that I have seen yearly for my prostate check for several years, who was also aware of my ALS diagnosis some 18 months earlier, and who saw me shortly thereafter.
+After we returned to Idaho, I got a recommendation from another nurse friend for a surgeon to do an IV port.
+I have another endocrinologist that I have seen yearly for my prostate check for several years, who was also aware of my ALS diagnosis some 18 months earlier, and had seen me shortly thereafter.
 He was so amazed to see walk into his office again now, a year and a half after the diagnosis, (I dropped to the floor and did a series of push-ups when he came into the exam room), that he said he knew the recommended surgeon and would call him for me.
 I had a port installed a week later.
 I also had great support from other health care professionals in my search for equipment and supplies to continue my therapy, simply because they saw I was beating this curse, and they applauded our efforts.

 With the port, the IVs became a breeze, and I increased the frequency to a couple times a week for the next year but reduced them to once a week through the rest of rest of 2014 and into the summer of 2015 and had discontinued the hyperbaric dives from from since mid summer of 2014.